epe105/jboss-workshops/www/jdv/03-module.md

 :information_source: In addition to starting a container of the `ecwpz91/mysql57` image, the above command maps `port#` on the host operating system to the new container’s port `3306`.

-Doing so allows remote mysql clients to connect to the containerized MySQL Relational Database Management System (RDBMS) through port `6432`.
+Doing so allows remote mysql clients to connect to the containerized MySQL Relational Database Management System (RDBMS) through whichever port is specified by a user with sufficient Docker privileges on the host system.

 :information_source: If you encounter the error following error message: